Friday, December 30, 2016

 At the end of 2013, after six months of existence, the daily average readership was 918.
 By Dec.
 30, 2014 it was 1200.
 The end of 2015 was 1539, and now its 1730, nearly double what it was three years ago.
 And the numbers are trending upward: January, 2015 was the first month to break 50,000 readers—this year, every month since May has done so, with two breaking 60,000, including a record November at 65,166.
 My gut says in 2017 we'll reach 80,000.

 As far as pieces written exclusively for the blog, I didn't notice any original pieces that approached the quality of, say, "Welcome to the Steinberg Bakery" or "Abe Lincoln would not have done it."
 That is worrisome.
 Then again, I finished a book and had it published, so maybe my focus was there.
 And there were a few original highlights: my April 1 post, "The End," managed to fool a lot of readers, despite being inaccurate in every aspect—foreshadowing of Trump's triumph, perhaps.
-After the paper sent me to buy an assault rifle, leading to June 17 "That old Second Amendment only goes so far," having this blog, a venue where I could set the record straight in June 23 "Dunk Tank.", to my satisfaction at least, was very important to me when I was getting abuse from all sides, from Rush Limbaugh and Fox News and every yahoo with a Twitter account.
+After the paper sent me to buy an assault rifle, leading to June 17 "That old Second Amendment only goes so far," having this blog, a venue where I could set the record straight, to my satisfaction at least, in June 23's "Dunk Tank."
+That was very important to me when I was getting abuse from all sides, from Rush Limbaugh and Fox News and every yahoo with a Twitter account.

 Enough.
 My wife thinks I shouldn't post the numbers, but my blog, my rules.
 It was worth doing,, and continuing to do, only because you continue to follow along, and I appreciate it, and thank you.